 It may be a moderate amount of excess tissue that was left, or it may rise to the level of what’s called a “skin-sparing” procedure which essentially leaves “deflated breasts” to facilitate implant reconstruction.
 And/or it may be that the closure was done carelessly and inexpertly, resulting in puckering, folds/creases, significant “dog ears,” and other uncomfortable and unsightly not-flat outcomes.

 In either case, if you suspect that you are a victim of flat denial, we are here to tell you: this is NOT your fault, and you’re not alone.
-This happens to women all the time, unfortunately.
-And until we can put a stop to it, women are going to have to deal with the aftermath.
-We have written these guidelines based on our experience with flat denial.
-We hope you find them helpful.
-If you have questions, please contact us.
+Please don’t hesitate to contact us for help.

 Dealing with the Trauma of Flat Denial